-The measure to introduce a reduced rate of \$1,000.10 per year for single parent families and couple grandparents with a youngest child aged 13 to 16 also effectively removes FTB Part B for people with children aged over 16 who meet the definition of "senior secondary school child".
+The measure to introduce a reduced rate of \$1,000.10 per year for single parent families and couple grandparents with a youngest child aged 13 to 16 also effectively removes FTB B for people with children aged over 16 who meet the definition of "senior secondary school child".
 Children turning 16 are usually starting Year 11 or Year 12 so that the cessation of FTB Part B at this age will impact on the sole parents and grandparent carers ability to cover their children's educational costs.
 Education costs are greater for Vocational Education and Training (VET) courses or units which allow you to obtain Australian Tertiary Admission Rank (ATAR).
 This change seems to be at odds with the move toward smarter education and may decrease participation in higher education.

 It is important to ensure that there is adequate support provided during high school to afford the best educational outcomes for young people and to encourage school retention rates.
+It is questionable why savings in this area will be used to pay for the child care measures which are directed to families with younger children.